Create seasonal bulletin boards that are valuable teaching tools.

 - made a chick (cotton ball painted yellow, toothpick legs)

-- mounted the chick on a spring, pastel colored background
+- mount the chick on a spring, pastel colored background

 - chose a number from 1 – 13 from a pile on the table